Cocoa bean: History

+The cocoa bean was a common currency throughout Mesoamerica before the Spanish conquest.The bean was utilized in pre-modern Latin America to purchase small items such as tamales and rabbit dinners.
+A greater quantity of cocoa beans was used to purchase turkey hens and other large items.

 Cacao trees grow in a limited geographical zone, of about 20° to the north and south of the Equator.
-Nearly 70% of the world crop today is grown in West Africa.
+More than 70% of the world's cacao crop is grown in Africa, with Ivory Coast and Ghana producing approximately 58% of global production.
 The cacao plant was first given its botanical name by Swedish natural scientist Carl Linnaeus in his original classification of the plant kingdom, where he called it Theobroma ("food of the gods") cacao.

 Cocoa was an important commodity in pre-Columbian Mesoamerica.
 A Spanish soldier who was on Hernan Cortés' side during the conquest of the Aztec Empire tells that when Moctezuma II, emperor of the Aztecs, dined, he took no other beverage than chocolate, served in a golden goblet.
 Flavored with vanilla or other spices, his chocolate was whipped into a froth that dissolved in the mouth.
 No fewer than 60 portions each day reportedly may have been consumed by Moctezuma II, and 2,000 more by the nobles of his court.
-Also, the Aztec use of entheogens included cacao mixed with psilocybin mushrooms, a polysubstance combination referred to as "cacahua-xochitl", which literally means "chocolate-flowers".

 Chocolate was introduced to Europe by the Spaniards, and became a popular beverage by the mid-17th century.
+Venezuela became the largest producer of cocoa beans in the world.
 Spaniards also introduced the cacao tree into the West Indies and the Philippines.
 It was also introduced into the rest of Asia, South Asia and into West Africa by Europeans.
 In the Gold Coast, modern Ghana, cacao was introduced by a Ghanaian, Tetteh Quarshie.

 Varieties

-The three main varieties of cocoa plant are Forastero, Criollo, and Trinitario.
-The first is the most widely used, comprising 80–90% of the world production of cocoa.
-Cocoa beans of the Criollo variety are rarer and considered a delicacy.
-Criollo also tends to be less resistant to several diseases that attack the cocoa plant, hence very few countries still produce it.
-One of the largest producers of Criollo beans is Venezuela (Chuao and Porcelana).
-Trinitario (from Trinidad) is a hybrid between Criollo and Forastero varieties.
-It is considered to be of much higher quality than Forastero, has higher yields, and is more resistant to disease than Criollo.